The Best Keyboards for Mac!

 Features and Reviews

-Microsoft's Sculpt is a great alternative for those who want an ergonomic platform.
-20 years ago, Microsoft was one of the first to introduce an ergonomic keyboard.
-So it's no surprise that the company continues to lead the way in making the best keyboards in this category.
-His latest, Sculpt, took design to a whole new level.
+Microsoft's Sculpt is an excellent alternative for those who want an ergonomic platform.
+Twenty years ago, Microsoft was one of the first to introduce an ergonomic keyboard, so it's no surprise that the company continues to lead the way in making some of the best keyboards in this category.
+Its latest offering, the Sculpt, has taken design to a whole new level.
 No need for bells and whistles.
-The split design is pretty standard now.
+The split design is now fairly standard.

-For those unfamiliar, the keyboard is split into two halves, keeping your wrists and forearms in a natural position, relieving stress and tension.
-Its dome design and padded wrist rest position wrists at a more comfortable angle.
-A numeric keypad is cleverly separated.
-You can use it in any way that suits you.
-Although it's a Microsoft keyboard, it also works remarkably well with the Mac.
+For those unfamiliar, the keyboard is split into two halves, keeping your wrists and forearms in a natural position, thus relieving stress and tension.
+Its domed design and padded wrist rest position the wrists at a more comfortable angle.
+A numeric keypad is cleverly separated, allowing you to use it in the way that suits you best.
+Although it's a Microsoft keyboard, it also works remarkably well with a Mac.

-A physical switch will toggle the top row of keys between function keys and media control keys, which correspond to their MacOS functions as you'd expect.
-The only downside is that it is wireless but without Bluetooth.
-So you will need to use one of your USB ports with the included USB dongle.
+A physical switch toggles the top row of keys between function keys and media control keys, which correspond to their macOS functions as you would expect.
+The only drawback is that it's wireless but lacks Bluetooth.
+Therefore, you'll need to use one of your USB ports with the included USB dongle.

 The +